Andy Fordham: Outside darts

 Fordham was the eldest of a brother and two sisters.
 He grew up in Charlton, south-east London and attended Charlton Manor Primary School and Eaglesfield Secondary School.
 He was a keen track-and-field athlete in his younger days and was nicknamed 'The Whippet' at school.

 Fordham was a fan of Rangers, and paraded his BDO World Championship trophy before a game at Ibrox Stadium in 2004.
 He was also a fan of Millwall, and paraded his trophy at half-time of a match at The Den.

 Death

 On 15 July 2021, Fordham died in hospital from organ failure after a long battle with health problems.
-Fordham had been a heavy drinker and was diagnosed with cirrhosis, with reportedly more than 70 per cent of his liver had been destroyed.
+He had been a heavy drinker and was diagnosed with cirrhosis, where reportedly more than 70 per cent of his liver had been destroyed.
 He was 59.